About Madera Canyon

 • Exit I-19 at exit 63 that is titled Continental Road and Madera Canyon.

-• Turn east on Continental Road, continue straight ahead through a traffic signal, cross the Santa Cruz River, and turn right at the next four-way stop.
+• Turn east on Continental Road, continue straight ahead through a traffic signal, cross the Santa Cruz River, and turn right at the next traffic signal.
 You are now on Whitehouse Canyon Road.

 • Cross the railroad tracks and continue up the hill to the southeast.
 Slow down for the Continental School, cross the cattle guard and you are now in the Santa Rita Experimental Range operated by the University of Arizona for research on grasses, grazing, and range fire.
 For birders, there are many species along this road as you drive through the grassland bajada towards the canyon.